 A. We continually review and update our security enhancements, procedures, and processes.
 Our facilities are constructed so that all visitors must be “buzzed” into the building and check in with the main office.
 Our facilities are equipped with swipe card access for all staff along with exterior security cameras located around the perimeter of each building.

-District staff are required to wear identification badges at all times (these badges also function as their access card to enter the building).
-Visitors are required to sign in and receive a visitors badge.
+District staff are required to wear identification badges at all times while in the buildings.
+Visitors are required to sign in and receive a visitors’ badge.

 Q. If there is an emergency how will I be contacted?

 A. The Central Bucks School District has various means of communication available for the dissemination of important information.
 Depending on the specific circumstances of the emergency, any or all forms of communication may be used.
 Examples of communications media that may be used include:

 - District Website: www.CBSD.org

 - Email: Email blasts may be sent to existing email addresses on file with the district.
 To add or change your email address, please update through the Parent Portal or contact your school’s main office.